demisto/content/Packs/ArgusManagedDefence/Integrations/ArgusManagedDefence/README.md

-MSSP
+Rapidly detect, analyse and respond to security threats with mnemonic’s leading Managed Detection and Response (MDR) service.

-This integration was integrated and tested with version xx of ArgusManagedDefence
+This integration was integrated and tested with version 1.0.0 of mnemonic MDR.
 ## Configure ArgusManagedDefence on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for ArgusManagedDefence.
+2. Search for mnemonic MDR.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |